MODEBARE/SmartWallet-App/README.md

 # SmartWallet-App
-An MVC Application that can perform a CREATE,READ,UPDATE,DELETE functions on records from the Database.
+An Asp.Net MVC Application that can perform simple wallet automations.